 No. Since M.Sc.
 Computational Linguistics is an English taught master's program you do not need any German language skills.

 Yet, in order to be able to find your way around quickly and well after arriving in Germany basic language skills will certainly be helpful.

 As a native speaker you can prove your English proficiency by uploading a certificate of any educational stage – e.g. of your high school, bachelor's degree etc. – that shows your English speaking background.

-The purpose of this section is to provide the admissions committee with a detailed insight into the knowledge you have gained during your bachelor's studies via module description.
+The purpose of this section is to provide the admissions committee with a detailed insight into the knowledge you have gained during your Bachelor's studies via module description.
 You have several options.
 You can

 a) upload the complete official module manual of your course of studies if available,

-c) submit a document with links to online versons (if some texts are only available on websites and not as pdfs).
+c) submit a document with links to online versions (if some texts are only available on websites and not as pdfs).

 No, there is no contingent of dormitory rooms for students of M.Sc.
 Computational Linguistics.
 Please start looking and applying for a (dormitory) room or apartment as early as possible – preferably right after admission, since the housing situation in Stuttgart is tense.

-You can be placed on the waiting list for dormitory rooms at the Studierendenwerk even before your enrollment.
+Furthermore, you can be placed on the waiting list for dormitory rooms at the Studierendenwerk even before your enrollment.